youxin1231/NTU-Fintech22-Fall/README.txt

-This is the readme.txt file in the example code for HW of "Trading using technical indicators".

 myStrategy.py: The only script you need to submit, which returns the action of "buy" or "sell".
 The parameters of this function are optimized by "bestParamByExhaustiveSearch.py".

 bestParamByExhaustiveSearch.py: This script obtains the best parameters by exhaustive search.
 You can then insert the best parameters into myStrategy.py for evaluation.
 To run it: python bestParamByExhaustiveSearch.py 0050.TW-short.csv